 - API Testing

 #1.
 Automated Unit Tests

-Automated Unit tests are written to test on code level.
-Bugs are identified in the functions, methods and routines written by developers.
+Automated Unit tests are written to test on the code level.
+Bugs are identified in the functions, methods, and routines written by developers.

 Some companies ask developers to do the unit testing themselves and some hire specialized test automation resources.
 These resources have access to source code and they write unit tests to break the production code.
 Due to the presence of unit tests, whenever the code compiles, all unit tests run and tell us the result that whether all functionality is working.
 If any unit test fails, that means there is now a bug present in the production code.

 Some of the most popular tools present in the market are NUnit and JUnit.
 Microsoft also provided its own framework for unit testing called MSTest.
 Go through the websites of these tools and they will provide examples and tutorials on how to write unit tests.

 An Application Programming Interface (API) makes it possible for software to talk to other software applications.
 Just like any other software, APIs need to be tested.
 In this type of testing, GUI is usually not involved.

 What we test here is usually the functionality, compliance and security issues.
 In web applications, we can test the Request and Response of our application that whether they are secure and encrypted or not.